NicoSwag/radiance-notes/Mechanics/Pure Moon Weather.md

 Blood moon is now a solar beam clone.
 New ability: lunatic.
 Increases attack and special attack by 1.3x, and moves heal for 1/8 of the damage dealt.
 However, loses 1/8 hp at the end of the turn.
 New ability: moon's veil.
-Increases defensive stats under moon Lunar blessing only heals by default, full effect under moo
+Increases defensive stats under moon Lunar blessing only heals HP by default, heals status under moon